 Odyssey Health, Inc. Makes Statement Regarding its Concussion Drug Development Program

-/EIN News/ -- Las Vegas Nevada, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Odyssey Health, Inc. (OTC: ODYY), f/k/a Odyssey Group International, Inc., (the “Company” “Odyssey”) a company focused on developing a unique drug to treat concussion has decided to dissolve its sports advisory board.
+Las Vegas Nevada, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- Odyssey Health, Inc. ODYY, f/k/a Odyssey Group International, Inc., (the "Company" "Odyssey") a company focused on developing a unique drug to treat concussion has decided to dissolve its sports advisory board.

 The sports advisory members have been outspoken advocates for concussion prevention and for the importance of finding responsible treatments.
 We created the advisory board to increase awareness of our mission to bring a much-needed pharmaceutical for a condition that currently has no FDA approved treatment.
 We have recently completed a Phase I human trial where our drug was proven to be safe and well tolerated.
 We are excited about the potential of initiating a Phase II trial to determine the efficacy and safety of the drug in concussed patients.